Advisors

 Overview

 An advisor is someone who assists a party with the investigation process and procedures.
-An advisor often assists in document drafting and review, as well as overall strategy.
+An advisor often guidance to a party when they are drafting responses and reviewing materials, as well as support on overall strategy.

 Scope and Role of Advisors